chicocaine/CS26_Project-Vapor_Games/To Do.md

 ✅Add current wallet balance to the header
 ✅Add the number of items in the cart in the icon in the navbar

+ADJUSTMENTS
+- Bold Letter in Header is just too bold (Lower the font size)
+- ADD ICONS IN CART and WALLET